-If you’ve been looking to spice up your meals with better for you options, you are going to love these green plantain chips.
+If you’ve been looking to spice up your meals with “better for your health” options, you are going to love these green plantain chips.

-They are baked, instead, o, made with healthy fats, and best of well- you won’t feel guilty after eating them.
-Not only are they paleo, naturally gluten free and vegan; they are addicting!
+They are baked instead of deep fried like the original version.
+Cooked in healthy fats, and best of well- you won’t feel guilty after eating them.
+Not only are they paleo, naturally gluten-free and vegan; they are addicting!

 Green plantains are a staple in the Latin American cuisine, from south and central America to the Caribbean.